PrzemekMalak/etcdctl/README.md

 # A Docker image with the latest version of *etcdctl*

 ## k8s
-``kubectl run eksctl --image=przemekmalak/eksctlcd -it -- sh ``
+``kubectl run etccdctl --image=przemekmalak/etcdctl -it -- sh ``